Two CSCS-based iteration methods for solving absolute value equations: Numerical results

 \section{Numerical results}

-\quad In this section, the numerical properties of the Picard-CSCS and the nonlinear CSCS-like methods are examined and compared experimentally by a suit of test problems.
-All the tests are performed in MATLAB R2014a on Intel(R) Core(TM) i5-3470 CPU @ 3.2 GHz and 8.00 GB of RAM, with machine precision $10^{-16}$, and terminated when the current residual satisfies
+In this section, numerical performances of the Picard-CSCS and the nonlinear CSCS-like iterative solvers are investigated and compared experimentally by a suit of test problems.
+All the tests are performed in MATLAB R2014a (64bit) on Intel(R) Core(TM) i5-3470 CPU @ 3.2 GHz and 8.00 GB of RAM, with machine precision $10^{-16 }$, and terminated when the current residual satisfies

 where ${\bm x}^{(k)}$ is the computed solution by each of the methods at iteration step $k$, and a maximum number of the iterations 200 is used.